darktable-org/dtdocs/content/special-topics/program-invocation/darktable-mcp.md

 `darktable-mcp` is only built if darktable was compiled with the `USE_MCP` option, so the binary may not be present in all packages.

-Parameters are addressed by name through darktable's own introspection rather than by fixed offsets, so a stack stays valid across module versions, and renders run on a throwaway duplicate so the source image is never modified.
+Module parameters are referred to by name, so a set of instructions written for one version of darktable keeps working when a module is updated.
+Images are developed on a temporary copy, so neither the original file nor its existing edits are changed.

 It waits for commands on its stdin, and outputs responses to its stdout; stdout carries only JSON-RPC (darktable's own logging is redirected to stderr), so a client can speak the protocol cleanly.